AlecDziwanowski/HW18-SocialNetworkAPI/README_old.md

 ## Your Task
 Your homework is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.
 In addition to using the [Express.js](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages, you may also optionally use a JavaScript date library of your choice or the native JavaScript `Date` object to format timestamps.

-No seed data is provided, so you’ll need to create your own data using Insomnia after you’ve created your API.

 ## User Story
 ```md
 AS A social media startup